jcottrell/folding-archive-widget/readme.txt

 3. Select Folding Archive Widget from Widgets and drop in desired sidebar.

 == Change history ==
+= 0.3.0 =
+* Added ability to have multiple archive widgets function on the same page

 = 0.2.2 =
 * Documentation clarified, minor changes to make variables more consistent